MonicahKoina/FlavorQuest/README.md

 What the Portfolio Project Will Not Solve
 1. Personalized Dietary Preference:While the app can suggest recipes based on ingredients, it may not fully account for specific dietary preferences.
-2. Cooking Skills: The app assumes users have basic cooking knowledge and skills.
+2. Cooking Skills: The webapp assumes users have basic cooking knowledge and skills.
 It will not provide in-depth cooking tutorials or guidance for complete beginners.

-Language Support: Initially, the app may be available only in English.
+Language Support: Initially, the webapp may be available only in English.
 Expanding language support can make it more accessible to non-English speaking users around the world.
 By addressing these considerations, our recipe finder app aims to provide a valuable tool for a wide range of users globally, helping them to discover new recipes, reduce food waste, and simplify meal planning.